t-richards/vulnsearch/README.md

 vulnsearch migrate

 # Download CVE data from NVD (`.json.gz` files); ~5 seconds if NVD is having a good day.
+# Files and databases are stored in os.UserCacheDir by default.
+See also: the "Overrides" section below.
 vulnsearch fetch

 # Load CVE data from `.json.gz` files into database; ~5 minutes on a fast machine.